juice-shop/pwning-juice-shop/part2/broken-authentication.md

   to try some alternative spelling.
 * Brute forcing the answer should be next to impossible.

-### Exploit OAuth 2.0 to log in with the CISO's user account

-You should expect a Chief Information Security Officer knows everything there is to know about password policies and best practices.
-The Juice Shop CISO took it even one step further and chose an incredibly long random password with all kinds of regular and special characters.
-Good luck brute forcing that!

-#### Hints

-* The challenge description already suggests that the flaw is to be found somewhere in the OAuth 2.0 login process.
-* While it is also possible to use SQL Injection to log in as the CISO, this will not solve the challenge.
-* Try to utilize a broken convenience feature in your attack.

 ### Reset the password of Bjoern's internal account via the Forgot Password mechanism

 This challenge is about finding the answer to the security question of Bjoern's internal user account `bjoern@juice-sh.op`.

-#### Hints

 * Other than with
   [his OWASP account](#reset-the-password-of-bjoerns-owasp-account-via-the-forgot-password-mechanism),